churq/DataProcess/README.md

 # DataProcess
-the alforithm code for data processing
+the algorithm code for data processing